-Cafe Imports Europe can ship your coffee anywhere on this, or another, continent.
+Cafe Imports Europe can ship your coffee anywhere on this or another continent.
 We can orchestrate the entire shipping process—leaving you free to roast and sell coffee, not spend valuable time searching out freight companies and calling for rates.
-We have an excellent network of shippers, and pass on our bulk rates directly to you.
+We have an excellent network of shippers and pass on our bulk rates directly to you.

 - Local customers can pick up coffee themselves; please inquire with firstname.lastname@example.org for more information.

 Your coffee is strapped to wooden pallets and wrapped in our warehouse for its journey.
-We are proud to say that less than 1/10th of 1 percent of bags arrives damaged.
+We are proud to say that less than 1/10th of 1 percent of bags arrive damaged.
 If you notice any damage or have any disputes about the quality of your coffee when it is delivered, please notify the driver before signing any receipt paperwork, and reach out to us immediately at email@example.com, or by phone at +49(0)30 69534436.
 We will file any claims with the trucking line on your behalf.